the opening in September 1953, the Museum of International

 and on field studies of specific cultures or art forms.

-Exhibition in the east Bartlett wing have ranged from
+The Bartlett Library & Archives is also in the Bartlett Wing.
+Exhibitions in the east Bartlett wing have ranged from

 and Swedish traditions to